 The nickel, dime, and quarter defenses in football are types of packages that defenses run.
-These packages are in relation to how many defensive backs are on the field.
+These packages are about how many defensive backs are on the field.

-The nickel package means there are 5 defensive backs on the field, dime means 6 defensive backs and quarter means 7 defensive backs.
+The nickel package means 5 defensive backs on the field, dime means 6 defensive backs, and quarter means 7 defensive backs.
 Coaches will use these different packages to match the offensive personnel.

-In this article, we’re going to show you what each package means in football and why defensive coordinators will have the 3 packages.
+In this article, we will show you what each package means in football and why defensive coordinators will have the 3 packages.

 Why Do Defenses Use Different Packages In Football?

 Speed is the main reason why defenses will use different personnel packages.
 Defenses need to adjust to offense speed.
-If they have a linebacker on the field, they will simply not be able to cover a slot receiver.
+If they have a linebacker on the field, they will simply not cover a slot receiver.

 Offensive team speed is also a factor too.
 If the offense is throwing the ball on 2nd and 3rd downs, the defense needs to prepare themselves to cover the speed of the offense on those downs.